Tell us about your work in your community.

-Tell us a story about a time you brought people together to improve your community.
+Tell us about a time you brought people together to improve your community.

 What problems are you trying to solve?

-What do you need to learn how to do in order to solve that?
+What do you want to learn in order in order to tackle these problems?

 If we all worked together, what do you imagine that we could achieve in the next five to ten years?

 I have incredible confidence in the ability of organizations of dedicated people to have an impact on their neighbourhood.
 Even in the face of seemingly insurmountable and systemic obstacles, bodies like the SBIA and SCCA are able to focus intention and energy, tackle issues, and create change at all scales.
 Together, we have a greater impact than we ever could individually.
 Now imagine what more we can achieve when these organizations come together to collaborate, share wisdom, build capacity, and advance common goals.

 If we work together, in 5-10 years, I see a balanced Strathcona, where: the streets are walkable; people and goods move comfortably and efficiently; businesses are open and accessible; services exist for people of all needs and income levels; city infrastructure is maintained and enhanced; and investments are made in parks and recreation.
 I see a Strathcona that is leading by example, becoming part of a network of communities that share the common vision of a Vancouver for everyone.